-Proportion of completions 2005/06 Proportion of permissions on S106 sites 2005/06 Total proportions of permissions 2005/06
+Proportion of completions 2006/07 Proportion of permissions on S106 sites 2006/07 Total proportions of permissions 2006/07

-Social Rented 67.5 % 66.1 % 69.6 %
+Social Rented 61.5 57.1 76.6

-Shared Ownership 32.5 % 33.9 % 30.4 %
+Shared Ownership 38.5 42.9 23.4

-Figure 11: Tenure of affordable housing completions 2005/06 (Oxford City Council)
+Figure 11: Tenure of affordable housing completions 2005/06

 Due to the high cost of property in Oxford, the greatest need is for social rented affordable housing, however there is a need for shared ownership housing as well.
 Shared ownership is more attractive to developers both financially and perhaps in the perception to purchasers of market housing of the occupiers of shared ownership housing compared to social rented housing.
-The tenure split of 80/20 was only fully adopted in the form of the Affordable Housing SPD in July 2006.
-The 80/20 tenure split was being negotiated with applicants prior to that time in the form of the draft SPD but because the draft
+The tenure on affordable housing completions on S106 sites during 2006/07 did not achieve the 80/20 target.
+This is because the majority of sites were on phased schemes where often only a proportion of the affordable units were completed which gives a distorted picture of what will eventually be completed on the site.
+Also,